-I first posted about the Superhero themed Teacher/Staff Appreciation week for my daughter’s school on my other blog, “Confessions of a Scrapaholic,” but I wanted to go into a bit more detail here at Simply Styled Home.
-This series of posts for those of you on the PTSA and/or Hospitality Committee for your child’s school.
-This is where you will find step-by-step instructions to duplicate this Superhero Staff Appreciation Week at your school.
+I first posted about the Superhero themed Teacher/Staff Appreciation week for my daughter’s school on my other website, Scrapaholics, but I wanted to go into a bit more detail here at Simply Styled Home.
+This series of posts is for those of you on the PTSA and/or Hospitality Committee at your child’s school.
+Here you will find step-by-step instructions to duplicate the Superhero Staff Appreciation Week at your school.
 Ready?
 Let’s go!

 PREPARING FOR STAFF APPRECIATION WEEK

 Two months before Staff Appreciation Week: Send out an email to the Hospitality Committee, Room Parents, Volunteers, etc. letting them know to “Save the Date” and to expect more information in the coming weeks.
 One month before the event send out the SignUp Genius sign ups.
 It sounds like a long time out, but you will probably have to

 beg ask repeatedly for volunteers to sign up.
 It’s best to start early.

 Get a complete staff list from the school’s office manager.
 Be sure to add student teachers, and support staff that are not included on the list.
 You will use this list to create your SignUp Genius sign ups for the “I Think You Are Super!” door decorations and Hero Sandwich boxed lunches, along with the invitation count.